 If your team is ready to get started—whether with a test group or the whole staff—one step you may want to take is providing some training.
-Inviting everyone to participate in a demo, planning a social event, or scheduling a tour of the office space are all great ways to gain buy-in for Gather.
+Inviting everyone to participate in a demo, planning a social event, or scheduling a tour of the office space are all great ways to get your office onboarding to Gather.

-If you're looking for some general pointers and steps to cover when onboarding teammates into Gather, keep reading!
-We recommend covering the following topics so everyone can learn the basics of navigation, communication, and customization in Gather.
+We recommend covering the following topics with your co-workers so everyone can learn the basics of navigation, communication, and customization in Gather.

 - Creating your character